First Holy Communion

 Liturgy & Worship

 Liturgy is a way for Catholics to worship as a community and to honor Our Lord.
 It is a rite involving the proclamation of the words of Christ among the community of believers.
 Throughout the school year, Holy Family Grade School provides several occasions of liturgy/worship.
-A decade of the rosary is recited every morning, except for School Mass days.
-Prayer services, as led by the Student Council, are held to celebrate the seasons of Advent and Lent.
-In Advent, the annual Christmas concert consists of a Nativity re-enactment and singing of traditional Christmas songs.
-For Lent, we have schoolwide Stations of the Cross and a Passion Play.
+A decade of the rosary is recited every morning, except for school Mass days.
+Prayer services, led by the Student Council, are held to celebrate the seasons of Advent and Lent.
+In Advent, the annual Christmas Concert consists of a Nativity re-enactment and singing of traditional Christmas songs.
+For Lent, we have schoolwide Confessions, Stations of the Cross and a Passion Play.